Zeta Global Closes Acquisition of Sizmek's Data and Programmatic Platform, Combining Superior Data with World's Best AI

 "We look forward to welcoming the talented Sizmek DSP and DMP teams and integrating their technology into our data and marketing clouds to deliver a uniquely valuable solution for clients and partners," said David A. Steinberg, Zeta Global CEO, Chairman and Co-Founder.

 Under the terms of the acquisition, Zeta now owns Sizmek's DSP and DMP platforms and is hiring over 200 Sizmek employees.
-Zeta will soon make its proprietary data cloud and AI derived audiences available to Sizmek clients and partners.
-"We are witnessing the convergence of the world's best AI with in-depth, superior data," said Michael Capprio, former GM Americas for Sizmek, now GM Global DSP for Zeta.
-"We're excited to see this acquisition come together and impact the industry in a way that is better for our clients."
+Zeta will soon make its proprietary data cloud and AI derived audiences available to Sizmek clients and partners .
+“We are witnessing the convergence of the world’s best AI with identity and intent data,” said Mike Caprio, former Chief Growth Officer for Sizmek, now a Divisional President for Zeta.
+“We’re excited to see this acquisition come together and believe that the combined company is better positioned to help our clients improve performance – across channels and across the customer lifecycle.”

 Forrester principal analyst Joe Stanhope and author of the recent report A More Perfect Union: Adtech And Martech Convergence Will Revolutionize Marketing commented, "Convergence is happening and it will affect tens of billions of dollars in marketing spend.
 Connecting and delivering customer interactions across touchpoints and devices is pushing marketers' current analysis, orchestration, and execution capabilities to their limits.
 Nowhere is the struggle more acute than efforts to build stronger connections between advertising and marketing, which promises tremendous potential synergies in coordinating insights, profiles, targeting, personalization, and execution."